TheThingsIndustries/lorawan-stack-docs/doc/content/reference/root-certificates/_index.md

 The <a href="ca.pem" download>minimal certificate list</a> contains a tailored list of certificates used in standard {{% tts %}} deployments for devices which do not support the larger list due to memory constraints.

 Unfortunately, some gateways do not support concatenated certificate lists at all.
 If your device will not connect using the complete or minimal certificate lists, you must use the specific certificate you use to configure TLS for your domain.
-If you use Let's Encrypt, use the [Let's Encrypt ISRG Root X1 or DST Root X3](#lets-encrypt).
+If you use Let's Encrypt, use the [Let's Encrypt ISRG Root X1](#lets-encrypt).

 ## Complete Certificate List